MerlinR/yt_album_dl/README.md

 ## To-Do
     - Allow other formats (look into tags for other formats)
     - Store temp files in tmp dir instead of output dir (less clutter and no residue)
-    - Implemented ability to download Playlists (kinda works?)
+    - Playlists expect songs to be singles.
-    - REALLY CLEAN THE NASTY ASS CODE UP
+    - REALLY CLEAN THE NASTY ASS CODE UP <- impossible for my skill set
+    - Create Smoke tests for singles, Albums, Compilations, Playlists
+    - Better detection for video type.
+Its fucking abysmal, Bloody bellend

 ## Bugs
     - Album or compilation detected as single song